kevinrodbe/library/content/03-content-negotiation.md

 [{"id":2,"name":"Joanna","age":251,"warning_message":"Cuidado com Joanna!"}]
 ```

-However, in order for our web API to suppport different languages in a way that's more closely compatible with the HTTP spec (which very few web APIs are), we will need more logic than just straight up assigning `request.env['HTTP_ACCEPT_LANGUAGE']` to `I18n.locale`.
+However, in order for our web API to suppport different languages in a way that's more closely compatible with the HTTP spec (which very few web APIs are), we will need more logic than just straight up assigning `request.env['Accept-Language']` to `I18n.locale`.
 Certain things also need to be taken in consideration, like users sending a list of preferred languages instead of just one, or using different formatting options for the Header value.

 To help us with figuring all of that out, we'll use the [http_accept_language](https://github.com/iain/http_accept_language) gem.
 This will basically take care of everything for us.